First Unit of Telephone Operators Ready for France - 1918

 The First Contingent

-These twenty-nine young women, including six who have been selected and trained by the New York Telephone Company, have been recruited from all parts of the country, and with four others who were not present when the photograph was taken, will constitute the first detachment of telephone operators requested by General Pershing for service in France.
+Twenty-nine young women, including six who have been selected and trained by the New York Telephone Company, have been recruited from all over the country.
+Along with four others who were not present for the photograph, they will form the first group of telephone operators requested by General Pershing for service in France.

-All of them speak both English and French fluently.
-They will be attached to the Signal Corps, under the command of the Chief Signal Officer of the Army, Major General George O. Squier, at Washington, and will occupy a unique position in the American military organization.
+All of these women are fluent in both English and French.
+They will be assigned to the Signal Corps under the command of Major General George O. Squier, the Chief Signal Officer of the Army, based in Washington.
+This group will hold a unique position within the American military organization.

-This group includes one Chief Operator, four Supervisors, and twenty-four Operators.
-Rank is indicated by a device embroidered on a white brassard, on the left arm, which is worn in accordance with the require ments of international law, as the operators are non-combatants.
+The group consists of one Chief Operator, four Supervisors, and twenty-four Operators.
+Each individual's rank is indicated by a device embroidered on a white brassard worn on the left arm, in compliance with international law, as the operators are non-combatants.

 The First Unit of Telephone Operators Trained for Foreign Service by the Bell System.
-Photograph Taken in France, Where They Have Won the Praise of Secretary of War Baker for Their Efficiency.
+Photograph Taken In France, Where They Have Won the Praise of Secretary of War Baker for Their Efficiency.
+Their Uniforms Are Dark Blue Serge, With the Letters "U.S." on the Collar.
 Photograph © Committee on Public Information.
 The Telephone Review, June 1918.
 GGA Image ID # 1982b87dda

 The members of the group shown in the above picture are :